openSUSE/dolly/README.md

 **-O** FILE\|- : FILE will be used as output file, if '-' is used as FILE, the output will printed to stdout.
-This is not mandatory on the commande line, if not specified this will be the same name as the one set in **-I** option.
+This is not mandatory on the commande line, if not specified this will use the same value as the one set in **-I** option.

 **-H** HOSTLIST: A comma seperated hostlist, where then the first host of the list is used as firstclient and the last host as lastclient, like in the configuration